tuotuoxp/cpp-torch/install.md

 For GPU version, also install
 - [CUDA SDK](https://developer.nvidia.com/cuda-75-downloads-archive)

-CUDA 7.5 is testied.
+CUDA 7.5 is testified.
 Try the latest version on your own risk.

 ## Install torch core
 Next we are going to install torch's kernel libraries: TH, THNN, THC, THCUNN.
 Make sure all the kernel libraries are under the same folder: